eezhee/eezhee/README.md

 By default, your cluster will have the same name as your current directory.
 This allows you to name your clusters to match your project names.

+The default VM size of a cluster has 2GB of memory.
+This currently can't be changed but should be in the next release (v0.3)

 If you want customize how your cluster is built, create a `deploy.yaml` file with the settings.
 It can just be a single setting (like the region to use) or several settings.
 See the `Deploy file` section and place the file in the current directory.
 If you are using the cluster with a project, put the file in the projects root directory.

 ### Delete Cluster